hubotio/hubot/docs/README.md

 You will need [node.js](http://nodejs.org/) and [npm](https://npmjs.org/).
 Joyent has an [excellent blog post on how to get those installed](http://joyent.com/blog/installing-node-and-npm), so we'll omit those details here.

-Once node and npm are ready, we can install hubot and coffeescript:
+Once node and npm are ready, we can install the hubot generator tools:

-    % npm install -g hubot coffee-script
+    % npm install -g yo generator-hubot-bot

-This will give us the `hubot` command, which is used for running a hubot, and more importantly now, generating your own hubot.
-The name of the new bot is the last argument, and will be created in the directory of the same name.
-For example, to create a new bot named myhubot:
+[Yeoman](http://yeoman.io/), summoned via the `yo` command, is a scaffolding tool that we use to generate our hubot.
+By default, the name of the new bot is the name of the directory we create it in.
+For example, to create a new bot named "myhubot":

-    % hubot --create myhubot
+    % mkdir myhubot && cd $_
+    % yo hubot-bot

+A setup wizard that will walk you through the customization process.

 If you are using git, the generated directory includes a .gitignore, so you can initialize and add everything: